-Epanyol Breton at the Dogcity class
+Epagnol Breton at Dogcity classes

-With a working test.
+With working test.

 HEAD: The head is prominent, dry.

-FACIAL REGION:
+FACIAL AREA:

-Muzzle: Straight, with almost parallel flanks.
+Muzzle: Straight, with almost parallel lateral surfaces.

 Cheeks: Not heavy, the skin fits tightly.

-Back: Straight, short and strong, well defined.
+Back: Straight, short and strong, well defined

-Belly: Slightly tucked up
+Belly: Slightly tucked

-Flanks: Slightly raised and short
+Sides: Slightly raised and short

 Elbow: Close to the body.